jimivdw/grunt-mutation-testing/README.md

 Maximum number of Karma servers that can be active at the same time.
 They run on ports subsequent to the configured Karma port, e.g. by default, Karma servers can be started on ports: `12111`, `12112`, `12113`, `12114`, and `12115`; the next server will then be started on port `12111` again.

+##### options.karma.waitForServerTime
+_optional_
+Type: `Number`
+Default: `10`

+Maximum time (in _seconds_) to wait for a Karma server to start up.

+##### options.karma.waitForRunnerTime
+_optional_
+Type: `Number`
+Default: `2`

+Maximum time (in _seconds_) a single test run may take.
+Used to detect if the mutated code does not end up in an inifinite loop, but may trigger false positives because of this.
+If, under normal circumstances, your tests already take around 2 seconds to run, you should increase this property accordingly.

 ##### options.mocha
 _optional_
 Type: `Object`